collective/collective.xmpp.core/README.rst

 --------
 Buildout
 --------
-A sample buildout you can use as a starting point can be found at `jarn.xmpp.buildout`_.
+A sample buildout you can use as a starting point can be found at `collective.xmpp.buildout`_.

 -----------------------------
 Setting up ejabberd (>=2.1.5)